fac21/the_mindful_pomodoro/README.md

 My ideas for this timer were pretty bold to begin with.
 I was hoping to incororate some of Oli's 'stretch goals', which, to some degree, I did do.
 But, unfortunately, I haven't made the 'focus' timer function changeable, meaning it is only set to countdown from 25 minutes.
 The 'rest' timer is slgightly more flexible: it alerts the user when 5 minutes has passed, but they have the option following this to rest for another 5 minutes every time it finishes.
 They also have the option to 'reset' the timer all over again if they wish, which allows them to start another 25 minute focus period.

-In the end, after stuggling with trying to incorporate 'forms' into the HTML/JS to have the user enter the timer period they wished for, I decided to just overhaul everything and make it as short, sweet, and simle as possible – both in design and in features.
+In the end, after stuggling with trying to incorporate responsive 'forms' into the HTML/JS in such a short timeframe, I decided to just overhaul everything and make it as short, sweet, and simple as possible – both in design and in features.
 And hence – The Mindful Pomodoro was born!

 In terms of the code I wrote, I wrote one main function for the timer: